GearShift-SL/postifyai-landing/src/pages/privacy.md

 _Last updated_: July 30, 2024

-When you use SynCal, you entrust us with some of your information.
+When you use Postify AI, you entrust us with some of your information.
 We understand that this is a big responsibility, and we work hard to protect your information and give you control.

 This Privacy Policy is intended to help you understand what information we collect, why we collect it, and how you can update, manage, export, and delete your information.